Repatriation and Resettlement

 particular, one can find records concerning the

-the brutal government sponsored ethnic cleansing of Ukrainians and Rusyns from
+brutal government sponsored ethnic cleansing of Ukrainians and Rusyns from their

-their homeland in and around the Carpathian Mountains to be divided and
+homeland in and around the Carpathian Mountains to be divided and relocated

-relocated throughout western and northern Poland.
-Although the information I
+throughout western and northern Poland.
+Although the information I provide can

-provide can aid all the ethnic groups listed above, in this article I will focus
+aid all the ethnic groups listed above, in this article I will focus on the

 The PUR Collection consists of a wide range of archival sources.
 Of